Brawmario/libsm64-godot/README.md

 # libsm64-godot

-Addon that binds the libsm64 to godot via GDExtention, allowing to integrate mario into any Godot 4 project.
+Addon that binds [libsm64](https://github.com/libsm64/libsm64) to godot via GDExtention, allowing to integrate mario into any Godot 4 project.

 ![SM64 Mario in GDQuest demo](docs/sm64-mario-gdquest-demo.png)

-## Current Godot Compatibility
+## Current Godot compatibility

 Currently compatible with Godot 4.2.x, with binaries compiled for Windows and Linux (untested) 64 bits.
-Check the [releases](https://github.com/Brawmario/libsm64-godot/releases) for the files.
+Check the [Releases](https://github.com/Brawmario/libsm64-godot/releases) for the files.

+## How to compile the GDExtension

+If you just clone the project throught Git and attempt to run it, you'll get errors complaining about the lack of the GDExtension library (the project zip file in the Releases page already has the necessary binaries packaged).

+First, [build libsm64](https://github.com/libsm64/libsm64?tab=readme-ov-file#building-on-windows) and then copy (don't move) the genereated dynamic library from the `extension/libsm64/dist/` folder into `addons/libsm64-godot/extension/bin`.

+Setup the [requirements for building Godot with MinGW](https://docs.godotengine.org/en/stable/contributing/development/compiling/compiling_for_windows.html#requirements).
+Then, run the following command from inside of the `extension` folder to compile the GDExtension.
+It will automatically copy the generated binary into `addons/libsm64-godot/extension/bin`.

+- For debug build: `scons target=template_debug use_mingw=yes`
+- For release build: `scons target=template_release use_mingw=yes`

+Note: if you are using `MSYS2` to compile, you must run this command from the `MSYS2 MINGW64` terminal window.

-## How to
+## How to use

 This add-on consists of two main components: